-Forming: Forming shapes the raw material on a curved surface.
-It is normally used in tandem with drawing to construct round cylindrical parts.
+Forming: This process shapes the raw material on a curved surface.
+It is typically used in tandem with a drawing to construct round cylindrical parts.

 Coining: This technique is utilized to make circular holes in materials through the application of pressurized force.
-It is often used to create meticulous and complex product features.
+It is often used to create meticulous and intricate product features.

-Broaching: This form of die cutting requires the use of a multiple number of large rows of cutting teeth to cut materials that are normally too hard or thick to be cut by other means.
+Broaching: This form of die-cutting requires the use of a multiple numbers of large rows of cutting teeth to cut materials that are usually too hard or thick to be cut by other means.